ScripturalStudies

 Is it used, perhaps, as a charm or magic to be trusted more than Christ?

-We are urged to “walk by faith, not by sight” (2 Cor 5:7).
+We are urged to “Walk by faith, not by sight” (2 Cor 5:7).
 If religious objects, including crosses, cause one to walk "by sight" rather than "by faith", then a change is needed.

 During their apostasy, Israel worshipped and idolized scores of pagan objects and symbols.
 They did so in total disregard for God’s commandments in the Law.

 The “Bronze serpent” was, in fact, a type of Christ on the cross.
-Speaking of the same raised bronze serpent on the pole, Jesus said,
+Speaking of the same bronze serpent on the pole, Jesus said, “As Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.”
+(John 3:14)

-Now, if Israel idolized and made offerings to the "Bronze serpent" which foreshadowed Christ on the cross, could not a believer do the same to the cross itself (or other objects), knowingly or unknowingly?
+If Israel idolized and made offerings to the object of the "Bronze serpent," which foreshadowed Christ on the cross, could not a believer do the same to the cross itself (and other objects), knowingly or unknowingly?
+Let each one be his or her own judge!

-“The Message (Gk., logos) of the cross is...to us who are being saved it is the Power of God,” (1 Cor 1:18 NKJV)
+“The Message (Gk., logos) of the cross is...to us who are being saved it is the Power of God.”
+(1 Cor 1:18 NKJV) It isn't at all radical to say that CHRIST'S DEATH is the “Message” of the cross and not the physical cross!
+His death is "the power of God” which is able to permanently save us from sin and death.

-“For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.”
+Each time you read, hear, or see a cross, remember that the power lies, not in the object or by simply gazing at it.
+We remember and gaze at the person of the living Christ,“For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.”
+(John 6:40 ESV)